Are You Getting Scammed on Cash App?

 ⚠️ How to spot a gift card scam on Cash App:

-- If anyone asks you to pay for a prize (or pay off fines) with a gift card, it’s a scam.
+- If anyone asks you to pay for a prize (or pay off fines) with a gift card (like Google Play cards), it’s a scam.
 Government agencies and legitimate businesses will never ask for payment via gift cards.

 14. Romance scams on Cash App